-If the housing market is slowing, then it makes sense to look at the ways you can maximise your chances of selling.
+When the housing market is sluggish, it makes sense to look at the ways you can maximise your chances of selling.
 Here are 10 things you should do before your house goes on the market:

 1. Check its kerb appeal